Jerrysuper123/eventfulAPI/README.md

 # eventful API
-eventful API is a restful API, designed using Node js (express) and Mongodb.
-It mainly used to connect to the its front-end web app, built using React.
+This is a restful API, designed using Node js (express) and Mongodb.
+It is mainly used to connect to the its front-end web app, built using React.